 All hosted servers run SSH on a non-standard port, with Fail2Ban running to help prevent brute force attempts.

 Password authentication is disabled, as we only use SSH keys for access.

 IP addresses with access to the servers' SSH ports are whitelisted.

 Information is encrypted from your computer to CloudFlare and remains encrypted all the way to the database.

 Database is also encrypted.

 Web server backend sanitizes all inputs at 3 levels: at the data flow level to prevent injection attacks, with a custom defined filter, and using prepared statements.

-All credentials (email for AWS, CloudFlare, SSH keys, etc.) are entered from a secure non-Windows computer with full disk encryption.
+All credentials (email for hosting, CloudFlare, SSH keys, etc.) are entered from a secure non-Windows computer with full disk encryption.

 We run in private mode and manually trust specific nodes.

 Private key for the tz1TDS account is encrypted.